What Is Plus-Minus In Ice Hockey? NHL Stats

 Poor Team

-Similar to having a bad line or players, a team that has a bad formation will also have a negative plus-minus in ice hockey.
-This is because even though there are a few good players, the fact that the team is not efficient will also see that the team loose games with its players earning more negative plus-minus points than positive.
+Similar to having a bad line or players, a team with a bad formation will also have a negative plus-minus in ice hockey.
+This is because even though there are a few good players, the fact that the team is not efficient will also mean that they lose games.

 Players With The Best Plus-Minus Stat In NHL History